Bedrock-OSS/bedrock-wiki/docs/animation-controllers/afk-animation-controller.md

 ### AFK Detector Animation Controller

-<BButton color="blue" link="animation-controllers-intro">Learn more about Animation Controllers</BButton>
+<Button link="animation-controllers-intro">Learn more about Animation Controllers</Button>

 Here's an example that can be used to track AFK players.